 It is likely that Biden may look to overturn some of these more relaxed measures and implement more stringent, Obama-era regulations.
 As he wrote in July, the Democrats will “strengthen and enforce the Obama-Biden Administration’s Dodd-Frank financial reform law to protect American workers from the impacts of the future financial crises.”

-Join us for a fireside chat with Mitch Avnet
+Watch our fireside chat with Mitch Avnet

 Many might have hoped that the US election would have provided a degree of clarity, however – at present – the future remains uncertain.